020monkey/LARRYCHATTER/README.md

 - ```decrypter.py``` to decrypt the Intel collected by the Implant from the target machine and uploaded to Dropbox.

 ## Features:
 - No suspicious internet traffic to external unknown domains for C&C - Only traffic observed is Twitter and Dropbox!
-(Say buh-bye to those pesky firewalls)
+(Say buh-bye to those pesky firewalls/IDSs)
 - 'kill' module - Terminates the Implant on the target machine.
 - 'recon' module - Performs initial recon on the target system like basic system details, patches installed, takes screenshots on a random interval for 'x' minutes and searches for all types of juicy file-types for exfiltration later and encrypts all the collected Intel and zips it into a single file.
 Windows-support only.
 Very crude.
 No AV-Evasion subroutines.
 But fully functional and uploads collected Intel on a Dropbox account for retrieval by the operator later.
 - Basic Steganography integrated.